Back to DWU AI Articles

 Developer: Boise Airport Industrial Holdings (joint venture: Adler Industrial, Ball Ventures Ahlquist, Sawtooth Capital) | Status: Phased, early-stage

-MDA Amendment: The original MDA was amended in October 2022 to address Area 2 development terms and likely reset timelines given slower-than-projected tenant absorption.
+MDA Amendment: The original MDA was amended in October 2022 to address Area 2 development terms and tenant absorption per May 2025 report vs. original plan.
 No announcement of revised phase targets has been made public.

 Sources: Boise Airport Commission Reports (October 2025, May 2025); Adler Industrial